-Net.Orange, Inc. of Dallas, Texas; and Futurewei Technologies, Inc. of Plano, Texas.
+Texas; AT&T Intellectual Property whose inventors were based in various locations in Texas; Gazzang, Inc. of Austin, Texas, Net.Orange, Inc. of Dallas, Texas; and Futurewei Technologies, Inc. of Plano, Texas.
 The STPC patents are cited by at least 50 patents that were either initially assigned to or are currently assigned to entities headquartered in Texas.

-60. U.S. Patent No. 8,316,237 (the "237 patent") entitled, System and Method for Secure Three-Party Communications, was filed on January 10, 2011 and claims priority to March 23, 2001.
+- 61. U.S. Patent No. 8,316,237 (the "237 patent") entitled, System and Method for Secure Three-Party Communications, was filed on January 10, 2011 and claims priority to March 23, 2001.
 St. Luke is the owner by assignment of the '237 patent.
 A true and correct copy of the '237 patent is attached hereto as Exhibit A. The '237 patent claims specific methods and systems for securely transcrypting protected electronic information transmitted over at least one computer network from a first encrypted form to a second, different encrypted form substantially without intermediate decryption of the protected electronic information.

-61. The '237 patent has been cited by over 100 issued United States patents as relevant prior art.
+- 62. The '237 patent has been cited by 176 issued United States patents and published patent applications as relevant prior art.
 Specifically, patents issued to the following companies have cited the '237 patent as relevant prior art.

 - Electronics and Telecommunications Research Institute (ETRI)

 - NEC Corporation

 - Disney Enterprises, Inc.

 - WMS Gaming, Inc.

 - Verizon Patent and Licensing, Inc.

 - Microsoft Corporation.

-- NetApp, Inc.
+- Netapp.
+Inc.

 - NCR Corporation

 - EMC Corporation

 - AT&T Intellectual Property, L.P.

 - Sony Corporation

 - SAP AG

 - Blackberry Limited

 - Adobe Systems Incorporated

-- Nippon Ťelegraph and Telephone Corporation
+- Nippon Telegraph and Telephone Corporation

 - Novell, Inc.

 - Spring Communications L.P.

 - Hytrust, Inc.

 - International Business Machines Corporation

 - Google, Inc.

 - Kabushiki Kaisha Toshiba

 - Panasonic Intellectual Property Management Co., Ltd.

-- Zvnga.
-Inc.
+- Zynga Inc.

 - Certicom Corp.

 - Wincor Nixdorf International Gmbh

 - Oracle International Corporation

 - Futurewei Technologies, Inc.

 - Dell Products, L.P.

-- Intuit, Inc.
+- Intuit Inc.

-62. The '237 patent claims a technical solution to a problem unique to computer networks - securely transmitting encrypted electronic information via an intermediary device, wherein the electronic information is cryptographically secure not only from outside attackers, but also from the intermediary.
+- 63. The '237 patent claims a technical solution to a problem unique to computer networks securely transmitting encrypted electronic information via an intermediary device, wherein the electronic information is cryptographically secure not only from outside attackers, but also from the intermediary.

-63. At the time of the inventions claimed in the '237 patent, securely processing, transmitting, and accessing protected electronic data in a massively distributed computing environment presented new and unique issues over the state of the art.
+- 64. At the time of the inventions claimed in the '237 patent, securely processing, transmitting, and accessing protected electronic data in a massively distributed computing environment presented new and unique issues over the state of the art.
 As explained in the '237 patent: "Often, the nature of these communications protocols places the third party (or group of third parties) in a position of trust, meaning that the third party or parties, without access to additional information, can gain access to private communications or otherwise undermine transactional security or privacy."
 '237 patent, col. 2:13-17.